smxlong/HomeLabs/lab006/README.md

 meaning Jane should eat. `eat` is the method, `Jane` or `Katie` is the object.

-So here, `System.out` is the name of an object.
+Here, `System.out` is the name of an object.
 It is the name of the *standard output stream* of the program.
 Anything that is sent to the standard output stream will be displayed on the screen.
 Therefore, the line of code `System.out.println("Hello, world!");` means "Display the